IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 Open `Installed Operators` page to check the installed operators.

-## Install the meta operator On OCP 3.11
+## Install the operand deployment lifecycle manager On OCP 3.11

 ### 0. Install OLM